fbpx

 Delivering Public Value

-Core principles of public sector management are explored.
-Students consider the value their organisation creates the impact of their authorising environment on operations and the capabilities involved in delivering value to stakeholders.
+Explore core principles of public sector management.
+You’ll consider the value your organisation creates, the impact of your authorising environment on operations and the capabilities involved in delivering value to stakeholders.
+This is the mandatory first year gateway subject.

 Government in a Market Economy

-Students examine key economic principles and their application to public sector activities – to support decisions in allocating scarce resources, pricing and delivering goods and services.
-This subject explores how government intervention, through both private sector regulation and the public provision of services, can be used to achieve the best outcomes for citizens.
+Examine key economic principles as they relate to public sector activities to support decisions in allocating scarce resources, pricing and delivering goods and services.
+This subject explores how government intervention, through both private sector regulation and the public provision of services, can achieve the best outcomes for citizens.

 Designing Public Policies and Programs

-This subject asks students to critique key factors that shape and influence public policy and governance.
+Critique key factors that shape public policy and governance.
 The subject considers what constitutes good policy and analysis, explores aspects of policy design, policy development and policy and program implementation.
-Discussion considers new and emerging ideas, methods and practices that shape leading policy work and respond to the dynamics of our current political and social context.
+You’ll consider new and emerging ideas, methods and practices that shape leading policy work and respond to the dynamics of our current political and social context.

 Decision-making Under Uncertainty

 Informed decision-making requires a critical appraisal of the available evidence.
-Students learn to dissect evidence to assess its quality and usefulness.
+This subject explores different understandings and different bodies of evidence and considers what is prioritised to guide decision making.
+You will learn to dissect evidence to assess its quality and usefulness in decision making.

 Managing Public Sector Organisations